School bullying: Girl-on-girl bullying

 In 2002, "Odd Girl Out: The Hidden Aggression in Girls" by Rachel Simmons broke ground in addressing girl-on-girl bullying where girls fight with "body language and relationships instead of fists and knives".
-She described a culture, most prevalent between ages 10 and 14, where friendships become weapons and girls turn on each other causing great harm to the target.

-Simmons research was tailored mostly to white, affluent girls and their alternative aggressions.
-This covert aggression is often hard for educators to identify and often was attributed to lack of social skills by the target.
-There was a code of silence around it for girls who if bullied were deeply humiliated and tended to blame themselves.
-Simmons argues that the cultural of femininity doesn't allow for girls to have open conflict the way boys do.
-She also looked at how bullying could infect close female friendships and become emotional abuse.

 The 2004 film Mean Girls was based on another seminal 2002 work by Rosalind Wiseman, "Queen Bees and Wannabe: Helping Your Daughter Survive Cliques, Gossip, Boyfriends, and the New Realities of Girl World."
 This book delves more into all-girls cliques in adolescence as a guide for parents.
 She and Simmons emphasize that the damage done by adolescent bullying can last into adulthood and have long-term consequences.
 Wiseman describes a school reality where often the adults don't get it.

 Wiseman divides adolescent cliques into types including the Queen Bee (who wields power over the clique and school), the Sidekick (number two who backs up the Queen Bee), Floaters (don't belong to one group), Torn bystanders (often too scared to intervene) and Targets (victim of bullying).

 In the 2009 piece "Examining the Invisibility of Girl-to-girl Bullying in Schools: A Call to Action," Susan SooHoo, professor of education at Chapman University, describes how often girl-to-girl bullying can be ignored by teachers.
 She describes "dehumanizing rituals and practices, passed on from mother to daughter" and how the "othering" bullying by females can continue into adulthood.

-She defines girl-to-girl bullying as psychological warfare that uses, among other things, exclusion and relational aggression in a form of abuse intended to cause harm.

 At independent and boarding all-girls schools, alumnae can also support girl-on-girl bullying.
 Miss Porter's school in Farmington, Connecticut was infamous when there was a "mean girls lawsuit" covered in Vanity Fair and one key aspect is that alumnae moms would encourage the bullying on campus by a sanctioned group of older girls.